Aloneking789/qr.io_free/README.md

 ## Support

-If you encounter any issues or have questions, feel free to reach out via [support email or contact form].
+If you encounter any issues or have questions, feel free to reach out via [robertsteeve789@gmail.com].
 We are happy to help!

 ---